Patteerrik/Garden_Grill/README.md

 ## Testing and validation

-For easier readability of the README, I chose to add a separate file for [testing](./testing.md).
+For easier readability of the README, I have created a separate file for [testing](./testing.md).

 ## Features left to implement

-* Forgot password on the log in page
+* Forgot password functionality on the Log In page
 * Search bar so that admin can easily find existing reservations.
-* Make it possible for the admin to see today's bookings and the number of available seats directly on the homepage.
+* Allow the admin to view today's reservations and the number of available seats directly on the homepage.
+* Allow the admin to update the menu through the frontend.

 ## Deployment